-- Preheat the oven to the highest temperature possible, usually 500 degrees Fahrenheit (260 degrees Celsius).
+- Preheat your oven to the highest temperature possible, usually 500 degrees Fahrenheit (260 degrees Celsius).

-- Place the roast in a roasting pan, rib side down and fat side up.
+- Place the roast fat side up in a roasting pan.

-- Take the roast out of the oven once it reaches the desired temperature.
+- Remove the roast from the oven once it reaches the desired internal temperature.

-- Cover it with aluminum foil and let it rest for at least 20 minutes before carving it [sources: Simply Recipes, Cooking].
+- Cover it with aluminum foil and let it rest for at least 20 minutes before carving it [sources: Simply Recipes].